benja/nextjs-redux/README.md

 To start the project run `yarn dev`.

+## Set up
+To set up your environment files change `.env.local.example` to `.env.local` in the root directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.